wavexx/screenkey/README.rst

 Tiling window managers
 ~~~~~~~~~~~~~~~~~~~~~~

-"screenkey" should work correctly by default with tiling window managers.
+"screenkey" should work correctly by default with any tiling window manager.

+The original version of screenkey used to require customization for the output
+window to work/float correctly.
+These settings are *no longer required* with
+this fork, and can be safely removed.

-If you don't have a system tray, you can either configure it through command
+If you don't have a system tray, you can either configure screenkey through
-line flags or use ``--show-settings`` to test the configuration interactively.
+command line flags or use ``--show-settings`` to test the configuration
+interactively.

 To get transparency you need a compositor to be running.
 For example, "compton"
-or "unagi" are popular for their low impact on performance, but "xcompmgr"
+or "unagi" are popular for their low impact on performance, but "xcompmgr" also
-also works correctly without any additional configuration.
+works correctly without any additional configuration.

 Related tools